andrewisen/bim-whale/README.md

 Replace `index.ts` with the content inside `example.index.ts`.

 4. Make sure you update `src/config.ts` and provide a correct **filePath**.
-   You can download the sample file here: [https://github.com/andrewisen/bim-whale-samples](https://github.com/andrewisen/bim-whale-samples)
+   You can download some sample files here: [https://github.com/andrewisen/bim-whale-samples](https://github.com/andrewisen/bim-whale-samples)
 5. Check if Deno is working

     ```sh